How to create a learning culture

 - Encourage departmental cross-collaboration (e.g., IT for data insight, facilities for booking space and equipment)

 While the plan should be formal and speak to ROI, it’s the workers who drive it.
-Offer them the personalised and organic opportunities that make learning compelling.
+Offer them the personalized and organic opportunities that make learning compelling.

 - ·Make it accessible and flexible